 1. Foundations of Human Anatomy and Physiology 2.
 Cells and Tissues 3.
 Membranes and the Integumentary System 4.
 The Skeletal System 5.
 The Muscular System 6.
 The Nervous System 7.
 The Sensory Systems 8.
 The Endocrine System 9.
 The Respiratory System 10.
 The Blood 11.
 The Cardiovascular System 12.
 The Lymphatic and Immune Systems 13.
 The Digestive System and Nutrition 14.
 The Urinary System 15.
 The Male and Female Reproductive Systems

 Michelle A. Provost-Craig - is an Associate Professor in the Department of Kinesiology and Applied Physiology at the University of Delaware, where she has taught graduate and undergraduate courses in physiology, clinical exercise physiology, and electrocardiogram interpretation for more than 20 years.
-She is the recipient of the University’s most prestigious awards for Excellence in Teaching and Excellence in Advising and Mentoring.
+She is the recipient of the University's most prestigious awards for Excellence in Teaching and Excellence in Advising and Mentoring.
 She also received a University grant from the Center for Teaching Effectiveness to develop innovative approaches to teaching anatomy and physiology to college students.
-While at the University of Delaware, she served as the graduate coordinator of the Masters in Exercise Science program and was the founder of their Cardiopulmonary Rehabilitation Program.
+At the University of Delaware, she served as the graduate coordinator of the Masters in Exercise Science program and was the founder of their Cardiopulmonary Rehabilitation Program.
 Dr. Provost-Craig has served in numerous leadership roles for the United States Figure Skating Association (USFSA) and has performed physiological assessments of national and international elite ice figure skaters.
 She was the Vice President of the Mid-Atlantic Chapter of the Regional American College of Sports Medicine (ACSM) and has participated in several ACSM committees.
-Dr. Provost-Craig earned a Masters degree from the University of Delaware and a PhD in Exercise Physiology from the University of Maryland.
+Dr. Provost-Craig earned a Master's degree from the University of Delaware and a PhD in Exercise Physiology from the University of Maryland.

-William C. Rose - is an Assistant Professor in the Department of Kinesiology and Applied Physiology at the University of Delaware, where he has taught anatomy and physiology for more than ten years.
+William C. Rose - is an Associate Professor in the Department of Kinesiology and Applied Physiology at the University of Delaware, where he has taught anatomy and physiology for 20 years.
 He is a member of the American Physiological Society and the American College of Sports Medicine.
 He is the author of textbook chapters and research articles in the fields of cardiovascular physiology and biomechanics.
 He has served as a grant proposal reviewer for the National Science Foundation and as a manuscript reviewer for scientific journals such as Circulation and the American Journal of Physiology.
 After graduating from Harvard University with a degree in physics, Rose earned a PhD in biomedical engineering from Johns Hopkins University.
 He completed a postdoctoral fellowship in cardiology at Johns Hopkins Hospital, and he worked in research and development for the DuPont Company before joining the University of Delaware.